xmnr0x23/fusiontext/README.md

 **Fuses**

+- `textcasealternate.fuse`: Fuse to alternate the case of a Fusion Text object.
 - `textcaseinvert.fuse`: Fuse to invert the case of a Fusion Text object.
 - `textcaselower.fuse`: Fuse to change the case of a Fusion Text object to lower.
 - `textcasetitle.fuse`: Fuse to change the case of a Fusion Text object to title.